WayneGibbings/ScoreMore/README.md

     *   The WebAssembly binary for `sql.js`.
 This file must be present in the `public` directory to be served correctly by Vite and loaded by `sql.js`.

 ## Feature Details

+### Help Documentation

+* A comprehensive help guide is available through an info button in the top-right corner of the application.
+* The InfoPage component provides detailed instructions for:
+  * Getting Started with the app
+  * Setting Up Teams
+  * Using Game Controls
+  * Scoring mechanics
+  * Working with Game History
+  * Understanding Data Storage
+  * Getting additional help
+* The modal design allows users to access help without losing their current game state.
+* Content is organized in clear sections with proper headings for easy navigation.

+### Accessibility

+* All form inputs include proper attributes for accessibility:
+  * Form fields have unique `id` and `name` attributes
+  * Labels are associated with inputs using `htmlFor`
+  * Hidden labels with screen reader text where appropriate
+  * ARIA attributes for interactive elements
+* The HTML document uses proper DOCTYPE and meta tags to ensure standards mode rendering
+* Interactive elements have descriptive text and proper focus states

 ### Team Colors